uhlerlab/image2reg/README.md

 ## Reproducing the paper results
 The following description summarizes the steps to reproduce the results presented in the paper.
 To avoid long-run times (due to e.g. the large-scale screen to identify impactful gene perturbations), intermediate results can be downloaded from the referenced data resources mentioned above.

+**Please be aware that the following steps will partially overwrite the content in the ``data`` repository, i.e. the notebooks are set up such that their output is saved to same location as in the intermediate data repository.
+If you would like to simply reproduce the figures in our manuscript, please skip to the respective *Reproducing the paper's figures* section.**

 *Note that, solely running all experiments and analyses described in the paper took more than 200 hours of pure computation time on the used hardware setup due to the complexity of the computations and the size of the data sets.
 The different notebooks and scripts reference the locations of the required files according to the structure provided in our intermediate data repository.
 Thus, our code can be run without changing any file paths if the intermediate data repository is used.
 However, if you prefer to store the data differently than the structure used in our data repository, additional changes of the file locations in several scripts will be required.
 We are happy to assist in these cases.*

 ### 1. Data preprocessing